JerryX1110/RPCMVOS/README.md

 Our model achieves **state-of-the-art performance on YouTube-VOS18/19 and DAVIS17-Val/Test** benchmarks.
 Extensive experiments demonstrate that the correction mechanism provides considerable performance gain by fully utilizing reliable guidance.

 ## Requirements
+Python3
+pytorch >= 1.4.0 and torchvision
+opencv-python
+Pillow

-This docker image may contain some redundent packages.
+* You can also use the docker image below to set up your env directly.
+However, this docker image may contain some redundent packages.
 A more light-weight one will be generated later.

     docker image: xxiaoh/vos:10.1-cudnn7-torch1.4_v3